By Clyde Hughes | AC JosepH Media

-Campos-Medina is now president of LUPE Action, a nonprofit C4 that advocates for policy solutions that improve the lives of Latinas and our families through policy innovation, voter education and voter engagement to advance the social and economic welfare of Latinx families in New Jersey.
+Campos-Medina is now president of LUPE Action, a nonprofit C4 that advocates for policy solutions that improve the lives of Latinas and our families through policy innovation, voter education and voter engagement to advance the social and economic welfare of Latin American families in New Jersey.

 Mosquera, director of marketing, public relations and development at Matheny Medical and Education Center in Peapack, said the growth and success of LUPE and its sister organizations has been spreading around the state.
 When Gov. Phil Murphy started his administration less than four years ago, LUPE Fund was one of the groups he called upon to help identify people to serve in his administration along with state commissions and boards.

 “We starting to get calls local legislators and state legislators, too,” Mosquera said, who praised working relationships LUPE has established with organizations like the League of Women Voters.
 “I am expected to see more of those calls after the election.
 Those type of partnerships that are growing as oppose to 15 years ago.
 Now people are taking note.
 They need to have diverse board members and they are reaching out.”